Send and receive mail in prison

 Approved items that can be sent or received

 Approved mail includes all of the following:

-- letters with no stickers
+- letters with no stickers or labels

 - cards with no electronic additions